hansenjn/SpermQ-MF/README.md

 A manual for the multifocal analysis pipeline will be uploaded here soon.

 ## Important LICENSE note
 The newly developed software is licensed under GNU General Public License v3.0.
 However, this software includes packages derived from others, for which different licenses may apply.
-The different licenses and the authors of theses code parts are clearly stated in the headers of the respective classes.
+The different licenses and the authors of theses code parts are clearly stated in the respective class files or package info files.
 This applies to the following packages\classes:
 - edu.emory.mathcs.jtransforms.fft\DoubleFFT_1D.java & edu.emory.mathcs.utils\ConcurrencyUtils.java (MPL 1.1/GPL 2.0/LGPL 2.1, Mozilla Public License Version 1.1, author: Piotr Wendykier)
 - AnalyzeSkeleton & Skeletonize3D (GNU General Public License, http://www.gnu.org/licenses/gpl.txt, author: Ignacio Arganda-Carreras)